erichschulman/ag_networks/README.md

 # Food Networks!
-This is the code repo for my Honors Thesis.
-Depending on who you ask, it's more interesting than Chopped.
-I'm trying to specify a transportation problem using NYS's publically available GIS data.
-I plan to solve the problem with the Gurobi Optimizer.
-Most of the code/data I'm using is open source or open access.
-Gurobi is not (but is free with an academic license).
+This is the code repo for my Undergraduate Honors Thesis.
+The goal of the project was to specify optimal transportation problem in New York agriculture using publically avaible GIS data.
+I plan to solve the problem with the Gurobi Linear Optimizer.

-Email me at ehs82@cornell.edu if you're interested!
+Although, I am not actively developing this project, I may revist it in the future.

 ## Software Dependencies